 In most circumstances, spray drying is a quicker process than freeze drying as it does not require chilling the product first.
 The process of freeze drying, also known as lyophilization, requires rapid refrigeration of the material until it is frozen.
 It is then placed under a vacuum, heat is applied, and water is removed via sublimation, bypassing the melting phase.

 In spray drying, the product goes directly from liquid to powder via the application of heat after the liquid has been atomized.
 Therefore, this method usually is cheaper, faster and produces a higher output, yet can only be used in powder applications.
 Freeze Drying can be applied to many additional food categories.

-The contract spray drying process is ideal for the food industry and others.
-To name a few key sectors:
+The contract spray drying process is ideal for applications within the food industry and others including:

 - Extracts, colorings and other products

-As a top spray drying contract manufacturing company, the PacMoore team knows the spray drying process inside and out.
-We know what works best based on product and application.
-When it comes to contract spray drying for food or any of our other services, the PacMoore team is eager to lend our expertise.
+As an expert spray drying company, the PacMoore team knows the spray drying process inside and out through years of producing for some of the nation’s top food manufacturers.
 Contact us today to learn more about our contract spray drying services and how PacMoore can help you meet your goals.

 Key equipment breakdown:

 - Full scale GEA 18” Diameter spray dryer